valantic/vue-template/README.md

 The living styleguide is defined in two parts: one is documenting all available Vue components of the project, in the second one you can create example pages to test and share the design with the client or developer.

+Notes for making examples in the styleguide: For each example only one 'root' element is allowed.
+If there should be multiple elements in one example, wrap them with another element (div, span ...).

 ### File system

 Please note, that the living styleguide has its on section in `/app/styleguide` where you can find `components`, `routes` and anything else, which is only related to the living styleguide.
 This makes it more easy to identify and split out unneeded code during the build.